How to Uninstall Nvidia Drivers

 Two choices will appear.
 Select Browse my computer for driver software.
 This will take you to a window where you can browse for the downloaded driver.

-Automated Approach to Driver Updates
+Automated Approach to Nvidia Updates

 Imagine an approach to keeping device drivers up to date that requires less effort on your part.